Perpetual Contracts Guide

 Funding Limits

-A perpetual contract can be thought as an 8-hour futures contract that is being rolled into the next 8-hour futures every minute.
-Thus, at any time, the fair basis of a perpetual contract should be similar to a futures contract which will expire in 8 hours.
+A perpetual contract can be thought as an 8-hour futures contract that is being rolled into the next 8-hour futures at every funding exchange.
+Thus, the fair basis of a perpetual contract should be similar to a futures contract which will expire in 8 hours.
 With this in mind, we enforce pretty tight caps on the fair basis for perpetual contracts.
 As of now, most perpetual contracts have funding capped at 0.5% or 0.15% (for alt-btc pairs).
 But these caps are subject to change and are available in the contract specifications.
+Any changes to funding caps will be announced promptly.

 Funding Example

-Lets say you have a long position of 10000 contracts in the BTCUSD Perpetual contract on Delta Exchange.
-Recall that 1 BTCUSD contract is 1 USD.
+Lets say you have a long position of 1000 lots in the BTCUSD Perpetual contract on Delta Exchange.
+Recall that the lot size of the BTCUSD Perpetual is 0.001 BTC.
+So your position size is 1 BTC.

 Last updated